Robotek-Orleans/LED-Cube/README.md

 You can find PCBs and schematics in CAO and PCBs

-# installation
+# Installation
-To intall the LEDCube, you need RaspberryPi OS Lite: https://www.raspberrypi.com/software/operating-systems/
+To intall the LED-Cube, you need RaspberryPi OS Lite: https://www.raspberrypi.com/software/operating-systems/

 *You can enable ssh at this step.